ian-shafer/ian-shafer.github.io/_posts/2016-01-25-configuration.md

 Using a scripting language for configuration allows for dynamic and calculated configuration values.
-I have never done this, and my guess is that there aren't many cases where this would be a good choice.
+I have never done this, and my guess is that there aren't many cases where this would be a great choice.
 But there can be great power in having a programming language available in one's configuration.

 When to Apply Configuration